West Lothian: Sports

+West Lothian has 12 football teams playing across a variety of leagues (tiers) in the Scottish football league system.
+In the SPFL, Livingston who relocated to Livingston in 1995 to the Almondvale Stadium, represent the county.
+Linlithgow Rose and Broxburn Athletic currently compete in the Lowland Football League.
+Meanwhile, previous SJFA league clubs now play across the East of Scotland Football League.
+These clubs include; Armadale Thistle, Bathgate Thistle, Blackburn United, Fauldhouse United, Livingston United, Pumpherston Juniors, Stoneyburn, West Calder United and Whitburn Juniors.

 The West Lothian Sports Council represents a variety of sports clubs and organisations in West Lothian.
 Other sports teams in West Lothian include Linlithgow RFC, a Scottish Rugby Union club who play in East Regional League Division One, Livingston RFC, and the Edinburgh Monarchs, a Scottish Speedway team, based in Armadale who compete in the SGB Championship.
 Cricket is played at a local level at sites such as Boghall Cricket Club Ground in Linlithgow.

 Swimming facilities are located across West Lothian in most of the towns and Swim West Lothian is an organisation, operating in partnership with West Lothian Council and Scottish Swimming that organises local swimming clubs, training and swimming galas.